By Tim Stevens

 Eugene Thompson, who prefers to be called by the nickname “Flash,” is an adult male who presents as being in above average physical fitness.
 Due to wounds sustained while serving in Afghanistan, the client has had both legs amputated above the knees.
 He has, at this time, completed intensive physical therapy and recovered from other peripheral wounds he received concurrently during the incursion.
-Following the incident, he was invited to and volunteered for further service wearing the so-called “Venom” alien symbiote.
-The alien being enabled the client to walk while wearing it as it acted like a kind of organic prosthetic.
-It also amplified his strength, speed, resilience, and recovery time.
+Currently, he has been chosen to wear both the Venom moniker and the alien symbiote that makes that possible.
+It should be noted that this arrangement enables Thompson to walk, when wearing the “suit,” as the alien “grows” the client workable legs.

-Psy D. Candidate Tim Stevens, MA is a Dialectical Behavior Therapy Consultant and Psychology intern at a small(ish) university in New York City.
+Psy D. Candidate Tim Stevens, MA is a Practicum Trainee at a Federal Correctional Institute and a Dialectical Behavior Therapy Consultant.
 In the past, he has worked with veterans who were living with substance abuse disorders.